Reuben College

 Sport, music and college facilities

 You will have the opportunity to participate fully in extra-curricular student life in a college that supports a holistic understanding of health, well-being, and personal growth.
-You will have access to a full range of sporting, social and recreational activities, either organised by the college or through partnership with other colleges.
-The college also offers sports and wellbeing grants to support participation outside of the college, as well as access to the University gym and associated facilities.
+Alongside a range of sporting, social and recreational activities, the college offers sports and wellbeing grants to support participation outside of the college, and access to the University gym and associated facilities.

-The college has close links with the University’s Gardens, Libraries and Museums, and will be co-located with a number of stunning museum collections, accessible to Reuben students through the support of dedicated post-holders.
+The college has close links with the University’s Gardens, Libraries and Museums, and is co-located with a number of stunning museum collections, accessible to Reuben students through the support of dedicated post-holders.

-The main college buildings will be fully wheelchair-accessible and there are specially-adapted rooms in the Farndon Court accommodation site for students with disabilities.
+The main college buildings are fully wheelchair-accessible and there are specially-adapted rooms in the Farndon Court accommodation site for disabled students.
 Applicants are welcome to contact the college to discuss their individual requirements: the Senior Tutor and Academic Administrator act as ‘Disability Leads’ for the college.

 Graduate Common Room Committee